Use real-time telemetry to troubleshoot poor meeting quality

 - Real-time telemetry is only available for scheduled meetings and Meet Now.
 For PSTN, 1:1 calls, and group calls, real-time telemetry isn't available.

-- If external participants or anonymous users join a meeting, their display name will show as unavailable to retain cross-tenant privacy.
+- If external participants join a meeting, their display name shows as unavailable to retain cross-tenant privacy.
+The real-time telemetry of anonymous users isn't supported and these users are excluded from the participant list in Real-Time Analytics.